benjamincrozat/content/posts/php-is-dead-2024.md

 Source: [W3Tech](https://w3techs.com/technologies/overview/programming_language).

-So yeah, people forecasting PHP's declining popularity and even death sound like broken records.
-Maybe they will get lucky if they keep repeating "PHP is dead!
-PHP is dead!
-PHP is dead!" for ten more years. 🤷‍♂️
+These statistics clearly show that PHP is far from dead.
+Let's dive deeper into more PHP-related statistics.

-## The demand for PHP developers didn't die yet
+## The demand for PHP developers didn't die yet: Job market statistics

-**Gathering meaningful data for PHP jobs is nearly impossible**, unfortunately. **But I'll try anyway, even if it's not much and clearly not representative of the global market.**
+**Gathering meaningful statistics for PHP jobs is nearly impossible**, unfortunately. **But I'll try anyway, even if it's not much and clearly not representative of the global market.**

 At the time I'm writing these lines, [IT Jobs Watch](https://www.itjobswatch.co.uk), a website dedicated to IT job offers in the UK, shows clear evidence of higher demand for PHP developers.